The Most Dangerous Construction Jobs in NYC

 Roofers

-- Inclusion in Hazard Pay: While generally not required by law but sometimes offered by employers depending on the height of the project and specific contract terms.
+- Inclusion in Hazard Pay: While generally not required by law, it is sometimes offered by employers depending on the height of the project and specific contract terms.

 - Training Requirements: OSHA mandates that roofers undergo fall protection training, including how to properly use harnesses, guardrails, and safety nets.
 Roofing workers also require certification in handling hot tar and other hazardous roofing materials.